polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 * Classifier evaluation

 For each step, we document the specific modules executing the step; for each module, its motivation and implementation are described.
+Finally, we describe and discuss our results.

+## General set-up instructions

+The overall execution flow is briefly described as an introduction, before going into details of the single modules.

+Each major module is implemented in a separate directory.
+In each directory, there is a .sge script created for running the pipeline on the IKW computing grid.
+An analogous .sh script for running the pipeline locally can be found in the code directory.
+The options of the pipeline steps are implemented as command line arguments and are, therefore, passed in the .sge scripts.
+This allows to flexibly adapt the pipeline components.

+Due to runtime constraints provided by the IKW grid, we created two separate preprocessing job scripts (see below for details).
+Due to the same reason we created three separate feature extraction job scripts (one per training, validation and test set, respectively).

+Ideally, one could start the entire pipeline from the code/pipeline.sh script, but this is not recommended for the grid due to the runtime.
+The user is advised to submit one job per module .sge script.

+Finally, in order to make predictions with the final trained classifier one can use the script code/application.sh which allows ti interactively enter tweets and receive virality predictions for them.

 ## Preprocessing steps